Wilo: History

 Caspar Ludwig ("Louis") Opländer founded the company in 1872 as a copper and brassware factory in Dortmund.
 The Caspar Ludwig Opländer Foundation, founded by the Opländer family in 2011, is the majority shareholder of the WILO SE with a stake of approximately 90 percent.

 WILO group is managed by an executive board and a supervisory board composed of internationally recognised business leaders.
 The Wilo Executive Board members include Oliver Hermes (Chairman & CEO), Georg Weber (CTO) and Mathias Weyers (CFO).

 Brands

 Wilo

 Wilo is a manufacturer of pumps, submersible mixers and related intelligent control systems.
 The product portfolio includes complete range of centrifugal pumps starting from small circulator, inline, multistage, submersible, end-suction, split case, vertical turbine to packaged Pumping stations.
 Product development and manufacturing of Wilo products is based mainly in Germany and France.

-Salmson

-Salmson is a manufacturer of pumps and pump systems for domestic and municipal applications based in France.
-Founded in 1890, Salmson has been a brand under Wilo group since 1984.
-From 24 September 2018, the company has decided to dissolve Salmson and concentrate on Wilo as its sole brand.
-As a result, Salmson products have been replaced by Wilo products and the Salmson brand will completely disappear over time.

 Mather and Platt

 Mather and Platt which started operations in India in 1913 is a specialist manufacturer of large capacity engineered centrifugal pumps such as Multi-stage, Vertical Turbine, Non-clog and Axial Split Case for water and sewage applications.
 Mather and Platt Pumps Ltd. became a part of Wilo SE in the year 2005.
 The subsidiary which was renamed as Wilo Mather and Platt Pvt.
 Ltd, will be known as Wilo India from 2020.